 - Flax Council of Canada - Provides background information about food products, nutrition, suppliers, research, statistics and history of the flax industry.

 - Flax Fiber for Value-Added Bio-Based Products, Quality Assessment Research Unit, Agricultural Research Service (ARS), USDA - Project highlight on flax fiber.

-- Flax Fiber Has New International Standards, Ag Research Service (ARS), USDA, 2005 - This article provides information on new standards for flax fiber.
+- Flax Fiber Has New International Standards, ARS, USDA, 2005 - This article provides information on new standards for flax fiber.